JONSASSE/432-2018/slides/class25/README.md

 ## Key Materials

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class25) are now posted.
-Some of the materials on the slides was not covered, and will appear in the Slides for Class 26.
+Some of the materials on the original slides was not covered, and now appears in the Slides for Class 26.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class25) are now posted.

 Today's class will conclude our discussion of Cox proportional hazards regression models.
 As a reminder, Chapters 22 and 23 of the [Course Notes](https://thomaselove.github.io/432-notes/) describe the main ideas behind Cox proportional hazards regression models incorporating covariates that do not change over time.